-Am I running up a bill with my carrier when using EchoLink on iPhone?
+Am I running up a bill with my carrier when using EchoLink on iOS?

-If you're connecting over 3G instead of WiFi, you are using your carrier's cellular data network to
+If you're connecting over cellular instead of WiFi, you are using your carrier's cellular data network to

 communicate with the Internet.
 If you have a flat-rate, "unlimited" data plan with your carrier (such as AT&T in the United States),